MiguelMDSDP/CustomerManagementWeb/README.md

 - **Pages:** Pages represent complete screens or views within an application.
 They are the highest-level components and are built using templates, organisms, and other smaller components.
 Pages represent the final user experience and serve as the entry points for user interaction.

-While our application follows the spirit of Atomic Design by dividing our UI into components, containers, and pages, we do not adhere strictly to the original Atomic Design definitions.
-Instead, we adapt these concepts to our specific needs, aiming to achieve reusability and maintainability in our codebase.
+While the application follows the spirit of Atomic Design by dividing the UI into components, containers, and pages, it does not adhere strictly to the original Atomic Design definitions.
+Instead, it is adapted for specific needs, aiming to achieve reusability and maintainability in the codebase.

 **Atomic Design and SOLID Principles:**

 The Atomic Design methodology aligns well with the SOLID principles of software design, specifically the Single Responsibility Principle (SRP) and the Open/Closed Principle (OCP).

 - **Single Responsibility Principle (SRP):** Atomic Design encourages the creation of small, focused components (atoms) that have a single responsibility.
 This corresponds to the SRP, which states that a class or component should have only one reason to change.
-By keeping our atoms and molecules small and focused, we adhere to SRP.

 - **Open/Closed Principle (OCP):** Atomic Design's modular structure makes it easier to extend the UI without modifying existing components.
-When we create new molecules or organisms, we're following the OCP, which states that software entities (components, in this case) should be open for extension but closed for modification.

-In summary, while we may not strictly adhere to every aspect of Atomic Design, we are guided by its principles to create a maintainable and extensible UI.
-We use the concepts of atoms, molecules, organisms, templates, and pages to structure our code in a way that promotes reusability and separation of concerns, aligning with both Atomic Design and SOLID principles.
+In summary, while it may not strictly adhere to every aspect of Atomic Design, it is guided by its principles to create a maintainable and extensible UI.

 ## Gitmoji Commit Convention

-We use the Gitmoji commit convention to provide a visual representation of the purpose and content of each commit.
-This convention helps us understand changes at a glance and maintain a clean commit history.
+The Gitmoji commit convention is used to provide a visual representation of the purpose and content of each commit.
+This convention helps to understand changes at a glance and maintain a clean commit history.

 - :sparkles: `:sparkles:: Introducing new features
 - :bug: `:bug:: Fixing a bug